kklmn/XAFSmass/README.md

 XAFSmass reports the quantity (weight, thickness or pressure) together with the expected height of the absorption edge.
 The GUI is provided by Qt.

-Created by Konstantin Klementiev and Roman Chernikov under MIT License.
+Copyright (c) 2015 Konstantin Klementiev and Roman Chernikov under the MIT License terms

 Dependencies
 ------------